wehu/c-mlir/README.md

 * Arithmetic operations -> Arith dialect
 * A limited version of flow control(for/if) -> Affine/SCF dialect

-for `for`, if possiable, try to lower to affine for, or lower to scf for
+for `for`, if possiable, try to lower to affine.for, and if not, try to lower to scf.for, elsewise scf.while

 ## Install